 Paying for links from penalised blogs

-86% of the blogs that Yell has been paying for write content have lost all of their Google traffic despite having thousands of links to their blog.
-An strong indication that these blogs have been penalised for selling links.
+86% of the blogs that Yell pays to write content have lost all of their Google traffic despite having thousands of links pointing to their blog.
+A clear indication that these blogs have been penalised for selling links.